jcouv/jcouv.github.io/test.md

 For instance, the set of even numbers is Diophantine because it is represented by polynomial `a - 2x = 0` (where `a` is a parameter and `x` an unknown).
 Similarly, because of Lagrange's four-square theorem, the set of non-negative numbers is represented by <code>a - (x<sup>2</sup> + y<sup>2</sup> + w<sup>2</sup> + z<sup>2</sup>) = 0</code>.

 The intersection and union of Diophantine sets is also Diophantine, if you consider the following polynomials respectively:

-<code>FirstPolynomial<sup>2</sup> + SecondPolynomial<sup>2</sup> = 0</code> (with the unknowns in SecondPolynomial renamed)
+1. <code>FirstPolynomial<sup>2</sup> + SecondPolynomial<sup>2</sup> = 0</code> (with the unknowns in SecondPolynomial renamed to avoid conflicts)
-<code>FirstPolynomial * SecondPolynomial = 0</code>
+2. <code>FirstPolynomial * SecondPolynomial = 0</code>

-By using the above, you can make a polynomial representing the set of non-negative even numbers.
+By combining the above, you can make a polynomial representing the set of numbers that are both even and non-negative.
 More generally, there is an equivalence between determining if a Diophantine equation has integer solutions or non-negative solutions.
 So the default is to focus on non-negative solutions.

 The notion of Diophantine sets can naturally be extended to properties, relations and functions.
 I'll just illustrate those with examples: